Chpmunk31456/technology-opportunity-and-career-guides/README.md

 ## License

-Unless a file states otherwise, this educational content is intended to be shared under the:
+Unless an individual file states otherwise, this repository is licensed under the:

 **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License**